Payment Aggregator vs Payment Gateway?

 Unified Dashboard:

 Many payment aggregators provide a unified dashboard that allows businesses to manage transactions, view analytics, and access other relevant data in one central location.
-This simplifies the overall payment management process.
+This makes handling payments much easier.

 Risk Management: